-Let us first remind the reader of the fact that the usual velocity of waves is defined as given the phase difference between the oscillations observed at two different points in a free plane wave.
-It is primary used for computing interference fringes that makes phase differences visible.
-In a plane wave we observe the phase velocity $\omega/k$.
-Another (group, or energy propagation) velocity can be defined, if we consider the propagation of a peculiarity, that is change in amplitude impressed on a train of waves.
-A simple combination of groups obtains when two waves $\omega_1 = \omega + \Delta\omega, ~ k_1 = k + \Delta k$ and $\omega_2 = \omega - \Delta\omega, ~ k_2 = k - \Delta k$ are superimposed.
-This represents a carrier with frequency $\omega$ and a modulation with frequency $\Delta\omega$.
-The wave may be described as a succession of moving beats (or groups).
-The carrier's velocity is $\omega/k$, while the group velocity is given by $v_g = \Delta\omega/\Delta k \to d\omega/dk$.
+Let us first remind the reader that the velocity of waves is typically defined in terms of the phase difference between oscillations observed at two different points in a free plane wave.
+This concept is primarily used to compute interference fringes, which visually highlight phase differences.
+In a plane wave, the phase velocity is given by the ratio $\omega/k$.
+In addition to phase velocity, another type of velocity—known as the group velocity or energy propagation velocity—can be defined by considering the propagation of a disturbance, such as a change in amplitude, superimposed on a wave train.
+A simple example of a wave group is formed by the superposition of two waves with frequencies and wave numbers

+This combination represents a carrier wave with frequency $\omega$ and a modulation with frequency $\Delta\omega$.
+The resulting wave can be described as a succession of moving beats (or groups), where the carrier wave travels with velocity $\omega/k$, and the group velocity is given by